-When evidence of negligence, abuse, or neglect undermine this assumption, it is very upsetting for everyone involved.
+When evidence of negligence, abuse, or neglect undermines this assumption, it is very upsetting for everyone involved.

 The sad fact is that many nursing home residents face physical and mental abuse at the hands of long-term care facility staff.
 Over half of nursing home staff in one study admitted to mistreating patients within the past year.
 In another study, 44 percent of residents said they had been abused, while 95 percent said that they had been neglected or witnessed neglect.

-The problem may be even more widespread than these numbers indicate, because many cases of negligence are missed or unreported.
+The problem may be even more widespread than these numbers indicate, because many negligence cases are missed or unreported.

 If you suspect that your loved one has been harmed while living in a Washington nursing home, Tinker Law Firm, PLLC can help.
 Our lawyers work to help victims and their families achieve justice through the pursuit of legal actions against those who mistreat vulnerable nursing home residents.